Latest Articles

 Innovation driven by legislation

-Cleaning systems have had to change too.
-With increased legislation concerning the regulation of health and environmental safety, uses of solvents have been targeted and alternatives are encouraged by the relevant authorities and law makers, often without serious consideration of unintended consequences.
-For example, water-based cleaning is the obvious alternative but this has many disadvantages compared to vapour degreasing as although the machines are simple and relatively cheap the processes require multiple tanks for immersion or spray processing or long programmed cycles in batch machines for cleaning, rinsing and drying.
-Water based processes are slow, energy intensive and occupy more floor space than vapour degreasing equivalent where only one tank with small footprint is needed delivering shorter process times and most importantly using minimal energy.
-Then there is the disposal concern as the used water cannot just be disposed of by pouring it down a drain.
+For example water based cleaning is the obvious alternative but this has many disadvantages compared to condensation cleaning as although the machines are simple and relatively cheap the processes require multiple tanks for immersion or spray processing or long programmed cycles in batch machines for cleaning, rinsing and drying.
+Water based processes are slow, energy intensive and occupy more floor space than condensation cleaning equivalent where only one tank with small footprint is needed delivering shorter process times and most importantly using minimal energy.

-The ideal cleaning process would be vapour degreasing and cleaning with water, but due to the physical characteristics of the vapour/steam and the inability to carry surfactants to remove the oil, grease and soils and the difficulty of rinsing and especially drying this will only ever be a dream.
+The ideal cleaning process would be Condensation cleaning with water but due to the physical characteristics of the vapour/steam and the inability to carry onto the surface of the targeted parts surfactants to remove the oil, grease and soils and the difficulty of rinsing and especially drying this will only ever be a dream.

 The most common halogenated solvents, in use for commercial purposes, are non-flammable so present no risk in this process.
-Perchloroethylene, used mainly for dry cleaning, methylene chloride previously used widely in paint strippers, 1,1,1- trichloroethane and trichloroethylene used for vapour degreasing were the original materials used based on chlorine chemistry.
-However continuing concern about the environmental impact and danger to operators by exposure to chlorine-based solvents, especially trichloroethylene, has led to a continuing search for safer alternatives, such as ProSolv 5408e, a trans-1,2-Dichloroethylene based solvent mixture that is non-flammable.
+Perchloroethylene, used mainly for dry cleaning, methylene chloride used widely in paint strippers and trichloroethylene used for vapour degreasing were the original materials used based on chlorine chemistry.
+However continuing concern about the environmental impact and danger to operators by exposure to chlorine based solvents, especially trichloroethylene, has led to a continuing search for safer alternatives.

 As with all legislation for chemical use regulation and restrictions drive development of associated processes and equipment.
-The most important developments in vapour degreasing cleaning machines to use solvents for vapour degreasing use two different approaches and raise difficult questions as to which is the best most economical and simplest in use.
+The most important developments in affordable machines to use solvents for condensation cleaning use two different approaches and raise difficult questions as to which is the best most economical and simplest in use.

-The single tank hermetically sealed machines favoured by mainly German manufacturers uses a process tank to contain the solvent and a separate storage tank/vapour generator.
-Baskets with parts to be cleaned are loaded from the top and lowered into the process tank.
-A lid then closes over the tank and is hermetically sealed.
-Solvent is pumped into the process tank.
-Baskets are immersed in the solvent where agitation, ultrasonics or pumped liquid is circulated through the parts.
 When the immersion process is complete solvent is pumped to the storage tank and vapour fed to the process tank from a vapour generator for rinsing and drying.
 Condensing coils/panels controlling the vapour height are linked to coils located within the vapour zone which, when the cycle is complete, collapse the vapour.
 The process tank is emptied.
-The saturated air/solvent from the process tank is then recycled through carbon absorption units to remove traces of solvent from the air until the concentration is below 2 grams per cubic meter when the lid opens automatically for the basket of parts, clean and dry, to be removed and replaced with a further basket.
+The saturated air/solvent from the process tank is then recycled through carbon absorption units to remove traces of solvent from the air until the concentration is below 2 grams per cubic metre when the lid opens automatically for the basket of parts, clean and dry, to be removed and replaced with a further basket.

 Variations within the hermetically sealed tank are possible using sprays of cold or hot condensed solvent, immersion with or without ultrasonics and revolving baskets to cover most of the problems experienced when processing machined and fabricated parts.
-Continuous external distillation of the contents of the vapour generator is also an option depending on contamination.
+Continuous external distillation of the contents of the vapour generator is also an option depending on contamination

-The alternative technology is much simpler and cheaper and less time consuming using well trained techniques.
-This is favoured by UK based manufacturers.
+The alternative technology is much simpler and cheaper using well tried techniques not requiring the long recovery times of the one tank processes.
+This is favoured by U.K. based manufacturers.
 The multilevel system shown in the diagram uses a standard vapour degreasing tank design with a sealed loading section above the process tank.

 Work baskets are fed to the load section from a hoist or conveyor.
 The loading door is then pneumatically sealed to hermetically isolate the process.
-The sealing lid on the process tank is opened and the basket lowered into the cleaning tank which can be simple vapour degreasing with vapour generator below or an offset generator can be used with the lower section being filled with clean solvent for immersion cleaning with or without ultrasonics or power sprays.
+The sealing lid on the process tank is opened and the basket lowered into the cleaning tank which can be simple condensation cleaning with vapour generator below or an offset generator can be used with the lower section being filled with clean solvent for immersion cleaning with or without ultrasonics or power sprays.
 Revolving baskets can also be added to improve cleaning in blind or through holes or oil ways in castings and fabrications.

-When the process is complete the basket rises to the freeboard area where the condensation coils are located, and parts are allowed to drain and dry.
+When the process is complete the basket rises to the freeboard area where the condensation coils are located and parts allowed to drain and dry.
 The tank seal opens to allow the basket into the load section while the lid closes again across the process tank.
 A fan is then activated which produces a negative vacuum in the load area.
 The loading door is then partially opened to allow a flow of air through the loading section which is exhausted to atmosphere or can be recycled through carbon absorption systems if no external exhaust is preferred.
 As baskets entering the loading space contain parts drained and dried only very small amounts of solvent are carried in the exhausted air which is monitored to ensure compliance with local legislation.
 When this is achieved the door opens fully for removal of basket.
 The loading section can be fitted with top or side sealed doors allowing baskets to flow through on conveyor systems or be loaded from hoists.
 No solvent enters the work area.
-Both processes will produce parts cleaned to the highest standards but the choice of which offers the best solution needs a little more consideration.

 The single tank process is complicated with the need to move liquids in the machine.
 It is relatively slow as the carbon adsorption process needs to remove high levels of solvent from the recirculated airstream from the process tank.
 This is inefficient as adsorption rates for carbon fall rapidly with increasing saturation.
 Final levels of solvent in the tank when the lid opens will be dragged into the workshop and the area in which the operator is working.
 Long process cycles reduce throughput.